 At 2pm on the 3rd May, 1926, Kenley’s Station Commander addressed all airmen on their duties for the period of the General Strike, which had been called by the Trades Union Congress, in support of hard-pressed coal miners, whose wages had been drastically reduced, while profits were maintained by mine owners.
 1.7 million workers came out in support, mostly from transport and heavy industry.
 However, the government was ready with plans to maintain essential services and Kenley was to play a pivotal role in delivering official mail until the crisis had passed.

-No.24 squadron had the responsibility of dispatching the documents and letters of the Crown, by air and road.
+No.24 squadron had the responsibility of dispatching the documents and letters of the Crown, by air and road, during the nationL emergency.
 The final arrangements of the routes were drawn up by Squadron Leader O’Neill, with the job of driving up to Whitehall, to collect and deliver the mail, being allocated to Flying Officer Lamprey.

-Mail flights across the country commenced on the 4th, but weren’t without mishap.
+Mail flights across the country commenced on the 4th, but weren’t without mishap and there were frequent forced landings due to mechanical failures and poor weather.
 Low cloud nearly caused disaster on the 6th for Flying Officer Hattersley, who eventually landed at Kenley without incident, despite being unable to spot the ground flares burning on the aerodrome.
 Pilot Officer Schofield’s engine cover blew off and jammed his rudder.
 He managed a forced landing at Sutton, Surrey and escaped unscathed, eventually arriving at Kenley the following day.

 The flights continued successfully and the squadron received a congratulatory message from Air Commodore Samson for their exemplary work.
 At 1.30pm, on the 12th May, the strike was officially declared over, but Kenley’s pilots continued to deliver mail by air until the 17th.